noraake/so_long/README.md

 # so_long

-A small 2D game developed in C using the MiniLibX graphical library as part of the 42 curriculum.
+A small 2D game developed in C using the MiniLibX graphical library.

-The goal of the project is to create a simple playable game where the player must collect all the collectibles before reaching the exit, while respecting the map constraints.
+The goal of the project is to create a simple playable game where the player must collect all the collectibles on a map before reaching the exit, while respecting the map's constraints.

 ## 🎮 About the Project

-**so_long** is a project from the 42 curriculum focused on graphical programming, event handling, map parsing, textures, and memory management in C.
+**so_long** is a project from the 42 curriculum focused on graphical programming, event handling, map parsing, and memory management in C.

-The project uses **MiniLibX** to create the game window, display the game elements, handle keyboard events, and manage player movement.
+The project introduces the use of **MiniLibX**, a lightweight graphical library provided by 42, to create a window, display textures, handle keyboard events, and manage a simple game loop.

-## 👥 Team & Contributions

-This project was completed as a **team project**.

-### Noura Akebli

-I was responsible for:

-* **Map parsing and validation**
-* Reading and processing `.ber` map files
+The player must:

-* Checking the validity of the map
+* Move around the map.
-* Verifying the required map elements (`P`, `E`, `C`, `0`, `1`)
+* Collect all collectibles.
+* Reach the exit after collecting everything.
-* Implementing the map validation logic
+* Avoid invalid moves outside the map or through walls.
-* **Textures**
-* Loading and managing the game's textures
-* Preparing the graphical assets used by the game
+* Complete the game using the minimum number of necessary movements.

-### Oumaima Chachi

-My teammate **Oumaima Chachi** was responsible for the **other parts of the project**, including the remaining game logic and implementation.

-We worked together to integrate our respective parts into a functional game.

 ## ✨ Features

-* 2D graphical game using MiniLibX.
+* 2D graphical game.
+* Map loaded from a `.ber` file.
+* Player movement using the keyboard.
+* Collectible items.
+* Exit that becomes available after collecting all collectibles.
-* `.ber` map parsing.
+* Walls and map boundaries.
+* Movement counter displayed in the terminal.
 * Map validation.
-* Player movement.
-* Collectibles.
-* Exit.
-* Walls and map boundaries.
-* Texture management.
-* Movement counter.
-* Path validation to ensure the map is playable.
+* Flood-fill/path validation to ensure the map is playable.
+* Basic error handling.
-* Error handling and memory management.
+* Proper resource and memory management.

 ## 🛠️ Technologies